-GHLL use children and young peoples responses from a variety of surveys, including the 2020 University of Oxford Lockdown (OXWELL) Survey, Transitions Moves Survey for Years 6 2020, Online Pupil Survey (2008 -2018) and the Pupil Wellbeing Survey 2020 to identify and address developing needs and trends.
+GHLL use children and young peoples responses from a variety of surveys, including the 2020 University of Oxford Lockdown (OXWELL) Survey, Transitions Moves Survey for Years 6 2020, Online Pupil Survey (2008 -2018) and the Pupil Wellbeing Survey 2020 and 2022 to identify and address developing needs and trends.

 Gloucestershire Healthy Living and Learning encompasses aspects of both the "Healthy Schools" and "Healthy FE" as well as Mental Health Champions Award to meet the needs of all children and young people across the county.